A Public Service of Santa Fe Community College

 One Urban Alchemy official dismissed the complaints as “frivolous” but admitted some cases are still active.

-Interfaith received about $180,000 a year in city support over the past three years, compared to the $1.5 million Urban Alchemy will receive in its first year in Santa Fe.
+Interfaith received about $160,000 a year in city support over the past three years, which amounted to about 11 percent of its $1.4 million budget.